Anticipated closing costs

-There are certain expected expenses related to closing the sale of a house.
-These expenses are often split between the buyer and seller, as dictated in the sales contract.
-Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help show you through the deal.
+There are certain expected expenses linked to closing the sale of a house.
+These expenses are usually split between the buyer and seller, as noted in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Florida to help lead you through the deal.

 • Points (optional)